deepfake1/trains-server-helm/README.md

-# TRAINS Server for Kubernetes Clusters Using Helm
+# Trains Server for Kubernetes Clusters Using Helm

 ##  Auto-Magical Experiment Manager & Version Control for AI